Lord George Lennox

-General Lord George Henry Lennox (29 November 1737 – 25 March 1805) was a British Army officer and politician who sat in the House of Commons from 1761 to 1790.
+General Lord George Henry Lennox (29 November 1737 – 25 March 1805) was a British Army officer and politician who sat in the House of Commons of Great Britain from 1761 to 1790.

 Early life

 He was the second son of Charles Lennox, 2nd Duke of Richmond, and was a great-grandson of King Charles II of England.
 He was a brother of the famous Lennox sisters.

 Military career

 On 17 December 1751, Lennox was commissioned an ensign in the 2nd Regiment of Foot Guards.
 He was promoted to be captain of a company in the 25th Regiment of Foot on 23 March 1756.
 From 1758 to 1762 George Lennox was the Colonel of the 33rd Regiment of Foot.
 In 1757 a second battalion (2nd/33rd) of the 33rd Regiment had been raised.
 In 1758, this battalion became an independent regiment, the 72nd Regiment of Foot.
 At that time, his elder brother Charles Lennox had been the Colonel of the 33rd and was then appointed Colonel of the new regiment.
 George Lennox took command of the 33rd Regiment (1st/33rd).
 At the beginning of May 1758 the 33rd Regiment was stationed in Blandford, Dorset and was then moved to the Isle of Wight to take part in an attack on the French coast at St Malo on 5 May in the Seven Years' War.

 On 1 August, both Brothers Regiments (33rd & 72nd) were involved in a highly successful raid on Cherbourg, which resulted in the destruction of 30 French ships, and the capture of 200 guns and rockets, plus a number of French Regimental Colours and a large quantity of booty.
 After this raid George Lennox and the 33rd Regiment remained inactive, garrisoned on the Isle of Wight on internal security duties.

 On 29 December 1762, he was appointed Colonel of the 25th Regiment of Foot, which he commanded until his death.
 On 16 February 1784, he was appointed Constable of the Tower of London.